-Notwithstanding the general exclusion of interest on the Bonds from gross income and the exemption of the Bonds and the interest thereon from certain taxes, ownership of the Bonds may result in certain other federal income tax consequences to certain taxpayers, including, without limitation, certain foreign corporations doing business in the United States that are subject to the branch profits tax imposed by the Code, financial institutions, property and casualty insurance companies, certain subchapter S corporations with substantial passive income and Subchapter C earnings and profits, individual recipients of Social Security or Railroad Retirement benefits, taxpayers otherwise eligible for the earned income credit and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry the Bonds.
-Bond Counsel will express no opinion as to such other tax consequences, and prospective purchasers of the Bonds should consult their tax advisors as to all matters relating to the acquisition, ownership and disposition of the Bonds.
+Ownership of Notes may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, certain S corporation with "excess net passive income", individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry the Notes.
+Note Counsel expresses no opinion as to such collateral tax consequences.